intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_cpu.md

 ## Quick Installation

-Install BigDL-LLM for CPU support using pip through:
+Install BigDL-LLM for CPU supports using pip through:

 ```bash
 pip install bigdl-llm[all]